rahulzura/blog/content/pages/me.md

 template: page
 ---

 I'm <strong>Rahul Kumar</strong>, a full stack software developer, based in India.
-I am self-taught and I am a strong believer of technology changing our lives for the better <s>or worse</s>.
+I am a strong believer of technology changing our lives for the better <s>or worse</s>.
+I am a graduate of [Bachelor of Science in Information Technology (B. Sc.
+IT)](https://en.wikipedia.org/wiki/Bachelor_of_Science_in_Information_Technology).

 # Skills